Writing Assembler for Sega Genesis #1

 call exit

-As the Elves say:
+As Americans say:

 https://nekosecurity.com/x86-64-assembly/part-3-nasm-anatomy-syscall-passing-argument